elichad/software-twilight/README.md

 Development of software under a fixed-term project should consider several aspects of ongoing support after the project's end.
 There are two main
+eventualities:

+1. the software's development abruptly ends;
+2. there is some end-user support, although there will be no new feature development.

-eventualities: the software's development abruptly ends; although not seeing more feature development there is some end-user support.
-Each of these means a problem.
-Ending of support reduces the sustainability of the environment, while ongoing maintenance requires the dedication of further resources.
+Each of these presents a problem.
+Ending support reduces the sustainability of the environment, while ongoing maintenance requires the dedication of further resources.